 Although the prices of Fukushima products are on a recovery trend, some items have not recovered to pre-disaster levels.
 On the other hand, compared to the period before the disaster, the export volume is increasing, hitting a record high in Dec.
 2021.

 OAgricultural product exports

 Exports of agricultural products to Asia are on the rise!
+O Transition of the price for most Fukushima agricultural products

 Sales of Anpogaki (Semidried Japanese persimmons)